to series is on page 1

-Once upon a time, the large old villa belonged to a family with one of the least Italian-sounding names in Naples—at least for a family that has been entrenched in this area since the 1700s: Winspeare (occasionally spelled “Winspear.”)
+Once upon a time, the large old villa belonged to a family with one of the least Italian-sounding names in Naples, a family entrenched in this area since the 1700s: Winspeare (occasionally spelled “Winspear.”)

 The first Winspeare in Naples was David (b.
 London, 1704—d.
 Naples, 1764).
 His son, Antonio (b.
 Naples, 1740) became an engineer and major in the army of the Kingdom of Naples; he founded the first engineer corps, responsible for bridge and road building in the kingdom.
 His son, Davide (b.
 1775 in Naples), became one of the most important legal scholars of his time in the kingdom and was the author of Storia degli abusi feudali (History of Feudal Abuses), written at the time of the French rule of Naples under Murat.
 During that time, he was made a baron, which accounts for the titles and crests since connected with the name.
 After the restoration of the Bourbon monarchy in 1816, he figured prominently in the government and in 1820 was on the commission before which restored king Ferdinand announced the new constitution for the kingdom.
 (Not that that did much good; Ferdinand reneged shortly thereafter.)
 Davide Winspeare died in 1847 in Naples.

 His brother, Francesco Antonio (1778-1870) was a lieutenant general in the army and then war minister for the kingdom of Naples in 1860 before the kingdom was incorporated into the new united in Italy in 1861.
 He married Raimonda Ricciardi; among their children, we find